(Natural Extension of the current Calendar)

 It keeps consistent 13 weeks every quarter & still uses the same set of dates and months of the current calendar.
-People already know how to use it.
+People certainly know how to use it as usual.

-Same calendar & same 52 weeks apply to any year.
+Same calendar & same 52 weeks apply to every year.
 Because of the least subtle change (< 1%), it can be the simplest and seamless calendar upgrade ever.

-It is simple, memory friendly, pragmatic, cost saving, and benefiting all people and business.
+NexCalendar is simple, memory-friendly, pragmatic, cost saving, and benefiting all people and business.

 Complete Calendar cycle

 There are many proposals of calendar reform.
 Only NexCalendar introduces the least subtle change.
-It is the simplest & seamless calendar upgrade ever.
+It can be the simplest & seamless calendar upgrade ever.

-NexCalendar = the First 8 months of 2024 + the Last 4 months of 2029 + September 1 as the Extra Sunday + December 31 as the Leap Sunday.
-It is a user-friendly perennial calendar.
-Instead of using 14 calendar versions of the Gregorian calendar, same calendar version for any year is much simple and practical for all people & business.
+NexCalendar is a people-friendly and business-friendly perennial calendar.
+Instead of using 14 calendar versions of the Gregorian calendar, NexCalendar has only one calendar version.
+The same calendar with 52 weeks can work in every year.
+That is much simple and practical for all people & business.

 Since no annual calendar variations, no confusion and wasting will happen again.
-The majority of holidays and observances without designated dates will be easily fixed on some dates.
-Annual scheduling is much simplified for all people, business and organizations.
-Particularly, parents, students, and teachers are very happy to see the school terms and school breaks can fall on the same dates every year.
+Those holidays and observances without designated dates will be easily fixed on some dates.
+Annual planning can be simplified for all people, business and organizations.
+Parents, students, and teachers will be very happy to see the school terms and school breaks falling on the same dates every year.

-13 Weeks per Quarter & Same 52 Weeks any Year
+13 Weeks Every Quarter, Same 52 Weeks Every Year

-NexCalendar can maintain consistent 13 weeks per quarter and the same 52 weeks for any year.
+NexCalendar maintains consistent 13 weeks per quarter and the same 52 weeks for every year.
 February always has 29 days so as to keep the first quarter with 91 days or 13 weeks.
-Both the third quarter and the fourth quarter have 92 days (or 1 extra day after 13 weeks).
-September 1 is set as an annual Extra Sunday.
-It is between the Saturday of August 31 and the Sunday of September 2, which can maintain the third quarter with exact 13 weeks.
-September 1 was a special day, as it was the New Year's day in some countries and religions.
-It is the first day of Spring in the Southern Hemisphere.
-The Extra Sunday could be an extended Sabbath or extra worship day on the first day of the third season.
+Both the third quarter and the fourth quarter have 92 days, that is 13 weeks and 1 extra day.
+Double Sundays are arranged on September 1 & 2, which can maintain the third quarter with exact 13 weeks.
+September 1 is the New Year's Day in some countries and religions.
+It is also the first day of Spring in the Southern Hemisphere.
+September 2 was the official date marking the end of World War II.
+It can be called as "World Sunday of Peace".
+Double Sundays can be worship days or as an annual long Sabbath in the beginning of the third season.

 December 31 is the last day of the year.
-It is set as the Leap Sunday after the Sunday of December 30 in the Leap Year, which can maintain the fourth quarter with exact 13 weeks.
-Again, the Leap Sunday could be an extended Sabbath or extra worship day at the end of the 4-year leap cycle.
+It is set as Leap Sunday after the Sunday of December 30 in the Leap Year, which can maintain the fourth quarter with exact 13 weeks in the common year.
+Again, Leap Sunday can be an extended worship day or Sabbath at the end of the 4-year leap cycle.